 I never realized how much of life is lived sitting down, until that part of my life was taken away.
 To be honest, sometimes I feel like a freak.
 Yet, I can also see how my pain has made my life richer.

 It was my pain, and the isolation of not being able to participate in anything that required sitting, that compelled me to take up ballroom dancing.
-Refusing to let my pain limit me and define me was also my motivation for joining Toastmasters International, where I am continuing to develop my public speaking and leadership skills.
+I returned to the game of billiards for the same reason.
+Refusing to let my pain limit me and define me was also my motivation for joining Toastmasters International, where I learned to develop my public speaking and leadership skills.
 After all, speakers always speak standing up!

 Yet, until I learn what my pain is here to teach me, I will continue to look for the opportunities in my challenges.
-I will continue to trust that there is a purpose for them and a hope.
+I will continue to trust there is a purpose for them and a hope.
 I might need to get a new bumper sticker to inspire me, though.
 But this time, it’s gotta pack more of a wallop if it is going to keep me from giving in and giving up.
-This time, it absolutely must read… Be Unstoppable!
+This time, it absolutely must read . . .
+Be Unstoppable!